 - back pain

-- tightening of the muscles
+- muscle tightening

 - difficult, frequent, or painful urination